OpenSourceFellows/hackathon-pilot/README.md

 ### What are we Solving
 Indigenous people protect over 80% of the world's diversity, this hackathon is an opening conversation for us to start understanding our relationship with our earth and the very ground we stand on today as sentient.

 Our goal is to digitally transform advocacy led by marginalized communities on Turtle Island.
 ProgramEquity Hacks has gathered the specifications for the Amplify platform from over 40+ advocacy groups which participants will be evolving via implementation and design enhancement.
+If you'd like to explore workflows using your skillset:

 <p align="center">
 <img width="628" alt="Screen Shot 2022-01-11 at 12 01 50 PM" src="https://user-images.githubusercontent.com/9143339/149012851-e91095a8-d563-4777-a61c-ae249b0a3a84.png">